-If a key person is missing you need to react asap.
-Telling investors that you will hire them once you have the money is not the right strategy: If potential candidates are not up to taking some risks and buying into your vision before the funding round closes they are not the right fit afterwards either.
+If a key person is missing you need to react ASAP.
+Telling investors that you’ll hire them once you have the money is not the right strategy: if potential candidates are not willing to take some risk and buy into your vision before the funding round closes, they won’t be the right fit afterwards either.

 As with any hires, here is the high-level process you will want to follow:

 - Be highly ambitious: You will only conquer the world with the very best people

 - Consider doing a global search: Physical location is getting less and less important.
 Covid has shown that virtual teams can be as efficient.
 If you are open regarding location, your talent pool typically increases dramatically.

 - Run a great recruiting process: You want to get 100+ qualified applications, do 15 minute calls with the top 10, run in-depth interviews incl. case studies with the top 3-5, and then make a thoughtful final decision.

 - Remuneration: You will most likely not be able to pay competitive cash salaries.
 But you can (and should!) be generous in terms of ESOP.
 If you don’t have one yet, you will create it in Phase 5.

 We feel that the hiring process should be run by the CEO and not by an executive search company (though administrative support from a recruiter during fast growth phases is ok, and of course also support from your HR department if you have one).
 After all, hiring great talent needs to be a core competence of any ambitious startup.

 - Will your current team stand out if an investor analyzes your case?